Orange Donuts

 5. Bake the donuts at 350°F for 10 minutes.
 Allow to cool in donut pans for 5 minutes then unmold and finish cooling on a wire rack.

 6. Make the Orange Glaze: In a small bowl whisk the confectioners’ sugar and orange juice until smooth.
 Immediately dip cooled donuts and top with orange zest.
-Store Orange Donuts in an airtight container for up to 5 days at room temperature or up to a week in the fridge.
+These Orange Donuts are best enjoyed the day that they’re made but can be stored in an airtight container for up to 2 days at room temperature or up to a week in the fridge.

 Pro Tips For Orange Donuts